wilkin547/docs.es-es/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 ## <a name="logical-or-operator-"></a>Operador lógico OR |

-El operador `|` calcula el OR lógico bit a bit de sus operandos:
+El operador `|` calcula el OR lógico bit a bit de sus operandos enteros:

 [!code-csharp-interactive[bitwise OR](snippets/shared/BitwiseAndShiftOperators.cs#BitwiseOr)]